ricallinson/mmz/README.md

 Where `/dev/tty.usbserial` is the location of your USB to RS-232 serial port adapter.

-You should then see `The Manzanita Micro Zilla interface is now running on port '8080'.` printed to the console.

-In a browser now open http://[raspberry-pi-ip-address]:8080/ to see the interface.
-For example http://192.168.0.98:8080/.

 ## Usage

 You have to be in the directory where Go installed mmz;

     cd $GOPATH/src/github.com/ricallinson/mmz

-Start the application with the following command;

-    mmz -hairball /path/to/zilla/serial

-For my setup the actual command is;

-    mmz -hairball /dev/tty.usbserial

-Then open a browser to http://localhost:8080/.

 ## Setup Development Environment

 Requires a [Go](https://golang.org/dl/) environment.

     go get github.com/ricallinson/mmz
-    go get github.com/goforgery/forgery2
-    go get github.com/goforgery/mustache
-    go get github.com/goforgery/static
     go get github.com/tarm/serial
     go get github.com/ricallinson/simplebdd
     go install github.com/ricallinson/mmz